history-unibas/recursive-annotation-flair/README.md

 Head elements are automatically added to their parent spans, but you can turn this off by changing the `nest_heads`-parameter in the main-clause to `False`.

 ## Citation
-If you use this script for any published works, we'd by glad if you would cite us:
+If you use this script for any published works, please cite this work:

 Prada Ziegler, I. (2024, May 30).
 What's in an entity?
 Exploring Nested Named Entity Recognition in the Historical Land Register of Basel (1400-1700).
 DH Benelux 2024, Leuven, Belgium.
 Zenodo. https://doi.org/10.5281/zenodo.11394453